mohamedzumry/mdm/README.md

 5. Now all data can be managed by admins while users can only manage their own data.

+6. You can serach, filter and also export items data in excel, CSV or PDF format.

 ---

 I hope this documentation provides a clear and concise overview of the project and its features for the reviewing company.